Every term used across Soomario products, explained in plain English.

 - Fear & Greed Index

 - A composite score (0–100) measuring market sentiment.
 0–25 = Extreme Fear, 75–100 = Extreme Greed.
-Used by the Contrarian strategy as a macro-level entry filter — buying during extreme fear.
+Used by Soomario as a regime indicator — extreme fear historically corresponds to better entries for accumulator-style strategies.

 - Grid Trading